• Skip to main content

 Post may contain affiliate links.
 Read my disclosure statement.

 July 4th is an important day in the life of America.
-Of course, the most prominent reason is the signing of the Declaration of Independence in 1776, hence the name Independence Day.
+The most prominent reason is the signing of the Declaration of Independence in 1776 making it Independence Day.
+But July 4th is also the birthday of President Calvin Coolidge.

-One of my historical heroes was born on July 4th as well!
-Calvin Coolidge, the 30th President of the United States, was born in Plymouth, Vermont in 1872.
 Many years ago, David and I took a two week trip to Vermont, New Hampshire, and Maine.
-Our primary reason to go was to see the autumn color but also to visit a number of places that intrigued us.
+Our primary reason to go was to see the autumn color and visit a number of places that intrigued us.
 We had not planned on visiting the Coolidge Homestead, but made some adjustments in our plans when an innkeeper highly recommended it to us.
 We are so glad we did!
-(The pictures are not the greatest quality because they are pre-digital camera!)
+(My photos below are not the greatest quality because they are pre-digital camera!)

 Coolidge Is Sworn In As President At Vermont Homestead